YeoLab/outrigger/docs/releases/checklist.md

 ```

 - [ ] 7.
-Do a test run of uploading to PyPI test:
+Do a test run of uploading to PyPI test.
+This assumes you have set up your PyPI configuration according to [this](http://peterdowns.com/posts/first-time-with-pypi.html).
 ```
 python setup.py register -r pypitest python setup.py sdist upload -r pypitest